Power of 3

 The Doctor

-Notes from the composer – “The Doctor” is a new composition, dedicated to master percussionist Darryl “Doc D,” Singleton, written especially to be premiered at Doc D’s WSU Faculty Artist Series Concert, The Power of 3.
+“The Doctor” is a new composition, dedicated to master percussionist Darryl “Doc D,” Singleton, written especially to be premiered at Doc D’s WSU Faculty Artist Series Concert, The Power of 3.
 “The Doctor” is medium-tempo, shuffle-blues scored for jazz trio: drums, bass (the wonderful Dave Bjur) and saxophone, and is inspired by the jazz trios recorded by saxophonists Sonny Rollins, Joe Henderson and so many others.
-“The Doctor” starts with some trading between saxophone and drums, followed by a blues melody with bebop harmonies and a flexible, open solo section
+“The Doctor” starts with some trading between saxophone and drums, followed by a blues melody with bebop harmonies and a flexible, open solo section.

 Brasileirinho

 Choro is traditionally an instrumental genre, however Ruy Pereira da Costa composed lyrics for Brasileirinho sometime after its original 1949 release.
 They are a celebration of choro music and a (possibly not so?) tongue-in-cheek warning about what can happen when a brasileiro (Brazilian!) hears (or plays?) the music.
-We’ll see what happens this time as the guitarist for the evening is none other than César Haas…Brazilian👀
+We’ll see what happens this time as the soloist for the selection is none other than César Haas…Brazilian👀

 Dolphin Dance